fsgura/testing-go/README.md

 **Using our library**

-Let's use the code inside the folder **using_string_utils**, specifically the program **revert_string_program.go**, building and running it.
+Let's use the code inside the folder ``using_string_utils``, specifically the program `revert_string_program.go` building and running it.
 Checking the source, you can note that we're using our previously created library and the build process successfully links all the reference in one binary, saved in the `${GOPATH}/bin` folder.
 In details, let's issue the following command:

 ```bash
 go build -a -v -x revert_string_program.go